 After taking MiraLAX for constipation.
 One of the below scenarios could happen:

-- No response: the persistence of type 1 and 2 BSFS after taking MiraLAX indicates non-response.
+- No response: type 1 and 2 BSFS persistence after taking MiraLAX indicates non-response.

-The non-response indicates that your need to increase the dose or you need another laxative.
+The non-response indicates that you need to increase the dose or another laxative.

 Related: Can you take MiraLAX 3 times a day?